LukasKiederle/seminar-compare-go/content.md

 * Comparison code length
 * Code complexity
 * Python is much easier to program
-* the code is the same except of classes/structures and channels/threads
+* the code is the same except of  syntax: classes/structures and channels/threads
 * python threads are much slower than goroutines
   see: https://madeddu.xyz/posts/go-py-benchmark/